Motivesoft/vscode-weather-status/README.md

 The extension is heavily dependent on the excellent [https://wttr.in](https://wttr.in) weather service.
 Please take a moment to appreciate the provider of this service and see the project's [GitHub page](https://github.com/chubin/wttr.in).

-Note that this is intended only to displah current weather conditions.
-It does not provide any sort of weather alerts or warning.
+Note that this is intended only to display current weather conditions.
+It does not provide any sort of weather alerts or warnings.

 ## Usage